TheAngryByrd/MiniScaffold/.github/ISSUE_TEMPLATE.md

 Please add any error logs or screenshots if available.

-## Failing test, failing github repo, or reproduction steps
+## Failing test, failing GitHub repo, or reproduction steps

-Please add either a failing test, a github repo of the problem or detailed reproduction steps.
+Please add either a failing test, a GitHub repo of the problem or detailed reproduction steps.

 ## Expected Behavior